AudioKit/AudioKit/Frameworks/README.md

 ## Alternative: include the AudioKit library from source

-This may be the preferred method if you need to debug code using AudioKit (or you are developing code inside of AudioKit), as Xcode is still notoriously bad at handling precompiled Swift frameworks in other projects.
+This may be the preferred method if you need to debug or develop code in AudioKit, as Xcode is still notoriously bad at handling precompiled Swift frameworks in other projects.

 You may obtain the source code archive directly from [GitHub](https://github.com/AudioKit/AudioKit), or you may also clone the official repository.